JuliaDynamics/NetworkDynamics.jl/docs/src/API.md

 # API

-The following functions are designed for public use.
+The following functions are designed for use by the user.

 ## Network Construction API
 ```@docs